 The intermittent welds in Figure 44 are not regular.
 Therefore, they are treated as <segment_list/>, where each segment is described separately.
 When all welded segments have the same length and when all gaps between segments have the same spacing, the connection can be represented as sequence of <regular_segments/>.

-In Summary: For the description of an intermittent connection line, the following variants are available:
+In summary, for the description of an intermittent connection line, the following variants are available:

 — <segment_list/>: All segments are specified individually with start and end given in curve length parameters of the <loc_list/> polygon.